Rev. Amir Ishak speaks at St. Andrew Presbyterian Church in Billings, Montana

 That initial offering soon spread to training in hair dressing, cosmetology and crocheting.
 They also train refugees on counseling and advise people how to open and manage a small business.

 To date in 2018, 40 people have graduated from the various training courses.
-The last four years have produced 138 graduates.
+The past four years have produced 138 graduates.
 Each has been recognized and honored during a graduation ceremony.

 One student, a boy named Ahmed, died in an accident.
-Amir described him as “a boy of prayer,” because his hands were folded and his head was bowed in virtually every photo church members took of the children.
-“His death changed our thinking,” Amir said.
+Ishak described him as “a boy of prayer,” because his hands were folded, and his head was bowed in virtually every photo that church members took of the children.
+“His death changed our thinking,” Ishak said.
 “We started to understand that our humble service among kids was really important.”